tanson86/spring-data/readme.md

 * PartTree.Java and Part.java shows the different keywords one can use with derived query.
 * FetchType = EAGER will work only in OneToOne relations, in OneToMany it still has the N+! isssue, We can use JOIN FETCH/BatchSize/EntityGraph to do an eager fetch.
 * @Query alsways expects a Select so to pass other queries like DELETE/INSERT we should use another annonttion @Modifying.
 We can pass 2 params like flushAutomatically/clearAutomtically.
+* Native query no cahcing, has to be changed when db changes, used for complex mapping.
+* @SqlResultSetMapping and @NamedNativeQuery can be used to map sub set column selection in native queries.
+* We use EntityManager to create DynamicNativeQuery, we use StringBuilder to construct the query and have question marks for place holders, we add variables to a list and later manually process the list to populate place holders before running the query.
 *

 Understanding of exception resolver